ChaseSecurity/bandwidth_sharing/README.md

 ## Datasets Release

 To avoid misuse by miscreants, the dataset will be provided upon request and background checking.
-Please contact corresponding author and apply for the dataset.
+To apply for the access, please contact the corresponding author [Xianghang Mi](mailto:xianghangmi@gmail.com).
+You can also directly fill [this Google form](https://forms.gle/EvjjXMGrVTub2V1G7), and we will contact you asap.

 ## Code Release